Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's total is 2.8 points lower than the two team's combined 61.3 points per game average.

-- The 56.2 combined points per game that these two squads have allowed this season are 2.3 fewer than the 58.5 over/under in this contest.
+- The two teams combine to average 61.3 points per game, 2.8 more than the over/under in this contest.

+- These two squads combine to surrender 56.2 points per game, 2.3 fewer than this contest's over/under.

-- Wildcats games have an average total of 53 points this season, 5.5 fewer than Saturday's over/under.
+- The Wildcats and their opponents score an average of 53 points per game, 5.5 fewer than Saturday's total.

-- The 58.5-point over/under for this game is 1.5 points below the 60 points per game average total in Horned Frogs games this season.

 Kansas State Stats and Trends

-- Kansas State has played seven games, with three wins against the spread.

-- The Wildcats have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the Wildcats are winless ATS when entering a game as a favorite of 3.5 points or more.

-- Kansas State's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- Kansas State's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

 - The Wildcats have turned the ball over 11 times this season, three more turnovers than the Horned Frogs have forced (8).